Formaldehyde Testing can prevent medium to severe ailments, or even cancers

 How to Remove Formaldehyde

 Aside from time for the Formaldehyde to naturally volatilize, the only other method we have confirmed to effectively neutralize the off-gassing is operating a hydroxyl generator.
-Hydroxyls rapid break down the volatile formaldehyde compound into safe compounds like CO2.
+Hydroxyls rapidly break down the volatile formaldehyde compound into safe compounds like CO2.
 This process will abate volatilized Formaldehyde in real-time and will decrease the off-gassing decay rate of the source significantly.

 Main Sources of Formaldehyde